 Shop Like A Canadian!

-Before beginning, I needed to find out about the rules around labelling.
+Before beginning, we needed to find out about the rules around labeling.
 There are dozens, both at the Federal and Provincial levels.
 It’s like like sifting wheat from chaff to find out how to read them.
 But I think we’ve nailed it.
 Maybe not perfectly.
 But that’s where you come in.
 We look forward to your feedback.

 According to the Canadian Food Inspection Agency, a “Product of Canada” label means that all, or nearly all, of the food, processing and labour used to make the food is Canadian.
 These foods were

 - prepared and packaged by Canadian food companies.

 Note that a food can still be labeled “Product of Canada” if it contains small amounts of imported food, such as spices, food additives, vitamins, and flavourings.

 Made in Canada is where it could get confusing and unless you carry a magnifying glass to the grocery store, a few manufacturers would like to keep it that way.
 But it’s also where makers of gorgeous jams, for instance, cannot call what they create Product of Canada because the bulk of the preserve is sugar from outside the country.
 The chaff-sifting continued.

 The words “Made in Canada from domestic and imported ingredients” on a food label mean that

 - a Canadian company was involved in some of the preparation of the food and,

 - it contains some food grown by Canadian farmers, and some food that’s been imported.